RE Grants for Schools FAQs

 There is up to £600 available for the purchase of resources in support of the teaching on Christianity within Religious Education.
 NOTE: A maximun of £250 is available for the purchase of Christianity examination resources at GCSE and A Level in any one grant application.
 The balance, or the full grant amount, may be used for non-examination resources on Christianity.

-Why do you ask for the ISBN number in the RE Grant application form?
+Why do you ask for the ISBN-13 in the RE Grant application form?

 Every resource listed in your application will be checked thoroughly for content which fits the RE Grant criteria required by the Trustees.
 If we are unable to establish the nature and content of particular resources, they will be rejected.
-All books have an ISBN to identify them.
+All books have an ISBN-13 to identify them.
 Other resources have individual codes provided by the publisher or supplier.
-Please indicate which website the resource may be viewed on.
+Please indicate which website the resource may be viewed on if you use a catalogue number.
 It is in your interest to provide adequate information.

 Where can I find the Ofsted 'Information about this school' section?

-Depending on how recently you were inspected, this section can be found in page 3 or page 10 of the school inspection report (not short inspection).
+Depending on how recently you were inspected, this section can be found in page 3 or page 10 of the school's full inspection report (not short inspection).
 It refers to the make-up/demographics of the school population, NOT the Ofsted grading.

 We try hard to award grants to as many qualifying state secondary schools as possible.
 However, grant availability is not unlimited, particularly at busy times, so nothing is guaranteed and there could be a considerable delay between application and a decision.
 We will let you know if this is longer than 60 days from application submission.